ethicalmohit/terraform-aws-sentry/README.md

 - Getting the value of sentry initial username and password from the root module.
 - Static test analysis of the code through terratest or tftest.

+### Note:

+- Kindly change the secret key and the bootstrap username/password.
+Also, Current details including key mentioned is a "dummy text" and does not assosiate with any service.

 #### License

 See the LICENSE file.